drduh/macOS-Security-and-Privacy-Guide/README.md

 	defaults read /System/Library/LaunchDaemons/com.apple.apsd.plist

-Look at the `ProgramArguments` section to see which binary is run, in this case **apsd**.
+Look at the `Program` or `ProgramArguments` section to see which binary is run, in this case `apsd`.
 To find more information about that, look at the man page with `man apsd`

 If you're not interested in Apple Push Notifications, disable the service